innovacy/Up/docs/faq.md

 ## FAQ

+### In my installation some inline elements are not parsed.
+Why?
+Please check that when you are using PHP's Opcode cache, PHPDocs are not removed from source code.
+There is a setting in the php.ini, which should be left at `opcache.save_comments=1` and not be turned off.

 ### Can I use Up! as replacement for mdwiki?

 You can.
 My intention creating Up! was not to replace mdwiki.
 I'm still using both, they are just useful for different